-- RAM account AccessKey: A RAM account is generated under the authorization of an Alibaba Cloud account, and the AccessKey of the RAM account has limited operation permissions on specified resources.
+RAM account AccessKey: A RAM account is generated under the authorization of an Alibaba Cloud account, and the AccessKey of the RAM account has a limited operation permissions on specified resources.

-- STS temporary access credential: A temporary credential generated by an Alibaba Cloud account or a RAM account.
+STS temporary access credential: A temporary credential generated by an Alibaba Cloud account or an RAM account.
 The AccessKey of the temporary credential has limited operation permissions on specified resources for a specific period of time.
-The permissions are withdrawn after the period of time expires.
+The permissions are withdrawn once this time period expires.

 For more information, see Access control.

-Before sending a request to the OSS as an individual identity, you first need to generate a signature string for the request to be sent according to the format specified by the OSS and then encrypt the signature string using the AccessKeySecret to generate a verification code.
-After receiving the request, the OSS finds the corresponding AccessKeySecret based on the AccessKeyID, and extracts the signature string and verification code in the same way.
-If the calculated verification code is the same as the provided verification code, the request is deemed as valid.
-Otherwise, the OSS rejects the request and return an HTTP 403 error.
+Before sending a request to OSS as an individual, you must first generate a signature string for the request to be sent according to the format specified by OSS.
+Then encrypt the signature string using the AccessKeySecret to generate a verification code.
+After receiving the request, OSS finds the corresponding AccessKeySecret based on the AccessKeyID, and extracts the signature string and verification code in the same way.
+If the calculated verification code is the same as the verification code provided, the request is deemed as valid.
+Otherwise, OSS rejects the request and return an HTTP 403 error.